p[lThe 50th Banff International Conference on Behavioural Science

 Adolescent substance abuse is common among youth receiving behavioural health services for depression, disruptive behaviour, and related problems.
 Although comorbidity is high among youth in treatment, clinicians often refer youth to specialized addictions treatment rather than addressing substance use directly.
 Many such youth go untreated or receive services only when problems have escalated.
 Mental health treatment offers a prime opportunity to address youth substance abuse in an integrated fashion.
 Evidence-based treatments for many adolescent disorders are highly compatible and can be combined to form a multicomponent approach for treating adolescent substance abuse and co-occurring behavioural health problems.
 This workshop focuses on treatment strategies for adolescent substance abuse and how to implement these strategies within individual and family-centered mental health services.
 The workshop will provide an overview of adolescent substance abuse and present core elements of substance abuse treatment strategies, including enhancing motivation, functional analysis of substance use, coping skills for managing drug-use cravings and negative moods, assertive communication, problem-solving, and substance refusal skills and relapse prevention strategies.
 Options for integrating substance abuse treatment into behavioural health practice and solutions for common treatment challenges will be discussed.

 The growing draw on support services in Canadian schools is fueled by weak skills in three core areas of child development when children enter Grade One: language, self-regulation and social functioning.
 The economic costs are escalating and student mental health issues are mounting.
 The combined burden on families, teachers and support services is a significant impediment to child and youth mental well-being.
-Longitudinal evidence from Canada and the United Kingdom reveal the potential for early childhood education to reduce the incidence of behaviour and learning difficulties related to mental health challenges and improve children’s social and emotional well-being.
-The workshop will explore the current demand and cost of special education services related to mental health issues and examine the preemptive potential of early education from the perspective of an early childhood educator and a school administrator.
-Workshop participants will examine a continuum of play-based learning and early identification/intervention, quality practices and professional learning initiatives beginning within the early childhood education platform to support children’s self-regulation, language development and their effectiveness in reducing mental health issues and special education involvement when children enter formal schooling.
+Longitudinal evidence from Canada, United Kingdom and United States reveal the potential for early childhood education to reduce the incidence of behaviour and learning difficulties related to mental health challenges and improve children’s social and emotional well-being.
+The workshop will explore the current demand for, and cost of special education services related to mental health issues and examine the preemptive potential of early education from the perspective of an early childhood educator and a school administrator.
+Workshop participants will examine play-based learning, early identification/intervention, quality practices and professional learning initiatives beginning within the early childhood education platform to increase young children’s social and emotional well-being and their effectiveness in reducing mental health issues and special education involvement when children enter formal schooling.

 C. Context and development in cognitive-behavioural treatment for anxiety in children and adolescents